canfie1d/complete-react-scripts/packages/react-scripts/README.md

 # Complete React Scripts

+[DEPRECATION NOTICE]

+Unfortunately, Stylus is no longer maintained...
+As a result, `complete-react-scripts v3.0.1` is discontinuing support for it in favor of `sass`.
+To reduce friction in updating beyond 3.0.0, `node-sass-magic-importer` is now included in an attempt to deliver the same functionality that was included with Stylus.

 This package includes scripts and configuration used by [Create React App](https://github.com/facebook/create-react-app).<br>
 Please refer to its documentation.